 Precondition of Examination Type of Examination Duration of Examination (if written or oral exam) Term Paper The Term Paper consists of subtasks worked on throughout the semester.
-The exam is given once a year.
+The examination is given once a year in summer semester.
 Composition of Module Mark The highest mark for the term paper is 100 points.
 It determines students' overall mark.